kivancbeser/university-management/README.md

 It was created for the purpose of a web project from database to user.
 You can see the done features in [Done](#done) sections.

-Design Considerations
+## Design Considerations
 When design the application, Although it is a simple application, I preferred to do it with hibernate.
 Because when a big project arrives, I think that using jdbc increases the maintenance cost in the future.

-Scalability
+## Scalability
-When i want to increase the scalability, I can containerizing the application by using Docker.
+When I want to increase the scalability, I can containerizing the application by using Docker.

+## Testing
+I preferred to write end-to-end tests and check whether the apis work correctly.
+I plan to add my unit tests that will provide at least 85% coverage to the project.

 Improvement
 You can see the done features in [Todo](#todo) sections.